salauddinaliahmed/EBC_7100-Assignment_1/README.md

 7. Open command prompt (Windows) or terminal (macintosh)
 8. Enter the command - "python <path_of_the_downloaded py file>"
 9. For the best results and proper vizualization of charts, we recommend using Spider or Jupyter notebook.
-   Copy and paste the program in a python3 kernel and run the cell.
+   Download the program and open it with Jupyter notebook and run the cell.

 Deliverables:
 1. Project Report